NationalAssociationOfRealtors/Indicators/README.rst

-This application was built to provide users with a framework for leveraging natural language to request information about economic data from the FRED API.
+This application was built to provide users with a framework for leveraging natural language to request information about economic data from the FRED® API.
 It is built on top of the `FRB`_ python package.

   .. _FRB: https://github.com/avelkoski/FRB